F1bythenumbers

 by admin | Mar 31, 2019 | 2019 Bahrain GP

-Key points about this graph: The graph shows all lap times done by a driver during a single stint.
+2019 Bahrain GP: FP2 race simulation pace (all drivers) Key points about this graph: The graph shows all lap times done by a driver during a single stint.
 The graph is ordered by the median, from lowest to highest.
 No laps were removed from the graph.
-The horizontal line represents the median.
-The box represent the...
+The horizontal...

 2019 Bahrain GP: FP2 race simulation pace